pciet/wichess/rewrite/docs/cylinders.md

   3      3
 ```

-Pawns kinds use the first three cylinders, specialists (rook, bishop, knight) also use the fourth, and the two sovereign pieces also use the fifth.
+Pawn kinds use the first three cylinders, specialists (rook, bishop, knight) also use the fourth, and the two sovereign pieces also use the fifth.